PyCon India 2011

 [1, 2, 3, 5]

-method can take a key
+The sorted function and sort method can take a key function as argument.

 >>> x = ["a", "c", "D", "B"]